BainbridgeArtisanResourceNetwork/Barney/README.md

 ## Contributions

-First, you must clone this repository
+To contribute to this repository, you must first clone this repository

 ```bash
 git clone https://github.com/BainbridgeArtisanResourceNetwork/Barney.git